Dragon Buster: Gameplay

-The player must guide the hero Clovis through each round on to the castle to rescue his beloved Princess Celia.
-There are multiple Princess Celias in the game, one in every few castles.
-The goal is to reach the true Celia at the end of the game in the final castle.
+The player must guide the hero Clovis through each round on to the Dragon Mountain to rescue his beloved Princess Celia.
+Every few mountains, Celia is rescued and the game restarts.
 Celia wears a different outfit each time she is rescued.
-As the player progresses through the round, he or she must choose various paths to take on to the castle.
+As the player progresses through the round, they must choose various paths to take on to the castle.
 There are many paths to choose from and the number of these increases as the player gets to the higher rounds.
 The paths take the player to the individual levels of the round.
 There are multiple bosses on each level and many less powerful enemies scattered throughout each level.
 The player must find the boss that contains the exit on each level to proceed through the round and finally reach the castle.
 Clovis's vitality restores itself by 25% after each level is completed.
 The game ends when Clovis' vitality reaches zero.

 There are five different types of levels: The Cave, The Tower, The Boneyard, The Mountain and The Ruins.
 Each of these levels boasts more of a particular type of monster than the others.
 For example, The Boneyard contains more of the boss Skeleton.
 The Cave is a mostly linear type of level, with mostly descents and horizontal movement.
 It boasts many bats and snakes.
 The Tower is notable for having many floors, and the player must do a lot of climbing in this type of level.
 The Boneyard is probably the most difficult type of level for having many enemies and paths to choose, and the player will most likely end up defeating every boss in the level before finding the boss that contains the exit.
 The Mountain has the player descend from the top of the mountain.
 The Ruins is a standard type of level with a bit of everything the other four types of levels contain.
-Finally, there is the Castle at the end of each round.
-Every Castle is the same, starting with a very long drop that takes the player to the Dragon's room to fight the Dragon.
+Finally, there is the Dragon Mountain at the end of each round.
+Every Dragon Mountain is the same, starting with a very long drop that takes the player to the Dragon's room to fight the Dragon.

 Ports

+A port for the Famicom was developed by Tose.
 When the game was ported to the NEC PC-8801 computer by Enix, the port featured an introduction to the game and an entirely new ending, featuring cinema screens depicting a battle-torn Clovis and a teary-eyed Celia.
 Dragon Buster was also included as a hidden mini-game in Tales of the Abyss for PlayStation 2 and Nintendo 3DS.
 It was included in various Namco Museum compilations including Namco Museum Volume 2 for the original PlayStation, Namco Museum Battle Collection for PlayStation Portable, and Namco Museum Virtual Arcade for Xbox 360.
-On December 9, 2021, Hamster announced that the emulated version is scheduled to be released for the Nintendo Switch and PlayStation 4 as part of the Arcade Archives line of digital releases.
+Japanese publisher Hamster Corporation released an emulated version of the game for the Nintendo Switch and PlayStation 4 as part of the Arcade Archives line of digital releases in 2021.